IEquilibriumI/ansible_playbooks/README.md

-# ansible_playbooks
+# ansible playbooks

-all playbooks are called by this method from within the /etc/ansible folder these methods are based on using pub+priv ssh key autha and not user+pass
+all playbooks are called by this method from within the /etc/ansible folder these methods are based on using pub+priv ssh key auth and not user+pass

 this method will ask for host name which you can use from your inventory/hosts file if you have set that up correctly you can specify individual host or groups or all